Unitech/gridcontrol/README.md

 # GridControl

-Execute functions in a cloud of PM2s.
+Execute functions and tasks in a Server Grid.

+Each Server will have installed a networked process manager and One master will act as NFS and centralized process manager.

 This modules auto-link all PM2s in the same network and allows to execute functions in any of them, in any languages.